n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.quickbooks.md

 # QuickBooks

-The QuickBooks node allows you to automate work in QuickBooks, and integrate QuickBooks with other applications. n8n has built-in support for a wide range of QuickBooks features, including creating, updating, deleting, and getting bills, customers, employees, estimates, and invoices.
+Use the QuickBooks node to automate work in QuickBooks, and integrate QuickBooks with other applications. n8n has built-in support for a wide range of QuickBooks features, including creating, updating, deleting, and getting bills, customers, employees, estimates, and invoices.

 On this page, you'll find a list of operations the QuickBooks node supports and links to more resources.